Internet Wireless Controllers at TSP

 Apple sells both wifi and bluetooth equipment.
 Read Apple’s AirPort and Bluetooth: Potential sources of wireless interference about interference between these devices.

 Texas Instruments talks about adjacent channel interference in The Effects of Adjacent Channel Rejection and Adjacent Channel Interference.
 Check figure 1 for a great graphic of what happens to the signal to noise (S/N) ratio when competing signals occur in band.
 S/N is everything.
-Communications come to a halt without adequate S/N. This is why other Access Point devices, wireless routers and and Peer-to-Peer networks can’t be allowed.
+Communications come to a halt without adequate S/N. This is why other Access Point devices, wireless routers and and Peer-to-Peer networks can’t be allowed (in other non-field areas)

 NIST studied the bluetooth issue in Interference of Bluetooth and IEEE 802.11: and found up to 65% packet loss on wifi networks when bluetooth “voice” exists.
 Scroll down to “Concluding Remarks” for their results.
 Bluetooth headphones with the user listening to music are a common example of this type of usage.
 Bluetooth …can be expected to dramatically impact wifi users that are near to the bluetooth device but more than a few feet away from the Access Point.